Reuh/candran/README.md

 *   ```can```

 	Start a simplisitic Candran REPL.
+Will automatically call `candran.setup()`.

 	If you want a better REPL (autocompletion, history, ability to move the cursor), install lua-linenoise: ```luarocks install linenoise``` (automatically installed if Candran was installed using LuaRocks).